By Cat, Oct 2007 (Photo, right, from Wikimedia Commons)

-Humans only gave up sprouting or fermenting their grain in the late 1800s, when processing of the whole wheat kernel into white flour, stripping it of the bran and germ, became popular.
+Humans only gave up sprouting or fermenting their grain in the late 1800s-early 1900s, when processing of the whole wheat kernel into white flour, stripping it of the bran and germ, became popular.
 We now are suffering the consequences, primarily a rise in incidence of Type-2 diabetes, neurodegenerative diseases like dementia, and gluten intolerance/gluten sensitivity.

 - See also: 1.
 Grains, Flours & Starches Menu; 2.
 Whole foods (about) menu;